Blyzz616/diZcord/README.md

 Before starting, shut down your **Project Zomboid** server by entering `quit` into the server's console as an admin.

-Create a new file in your home folder called `init.sh` with the following code in there *(I'll describee it line for line later)*:
+Create a new file in your home folder called `init.sh` with the following code in there *(I'll describe it line-for-line later)*:

 ```
 #! /bin/bash